 An Appeal to the Senses: The Development of the Braille System in Nineteenth-Century France

 Lack of access to reading and writing put blind people at a serious disadvantage in nineteenth-century society.
-Text was one of the primary methods through which people engaged with culture, communicated with others, and accessed information; without a well-developed reading system that did not rely on sight, blind people were excluded from cultural and professional participation.
-Indeed, vision loss was widely regarded as the worst disability (Weygand, 2009).
-It was commonly believed that blind people were incapable of pursuing a profession or improving themselves through culture, rendering them essentially useless to society (Weygand, 2009).
-Occasionally, a prosperous family or benefactor would support a person with vision loss (Mellor, 2006), but even then that person would struggle to fully integrate into society.
+Text was one of the primary methods through which people engaged with culture, communicated with others, and accessed information; without a well-developed reading system that did not rely on sight, blind people were excluded from social participation (Weygand, 2009).
+While disabled people in general suffered from discrimination, blindness was widely viewed as the worst disability, and it was commonly believed that blind people were incapable of pursuing a profession or improving themselves through culture (Weygand, 2009).
+This demonstrates the importance of reading and writing to social status at the time: without access to text, it was considered impossible to fully participate in society.
+Blind people were excluded from the sighted world, but also entirely dependent on sighted people for information and education.

 In France, debates about how to deal with disability led to the adoption of different strategies over time.
 While people with temporary difficulties were able to access public welfare, the most common response to people with long-term disabilities, such as hearing or vision loss, was to group them together in institutions (Tombs, 1996).
 At first, a joint institute for the blind and deaf was created, and although the partnership was motivated more by financial considerations than by the well-being of the residents, the institute aimed to help people develop skills valuable to society (Weygand, 2009).
 Eventually blind institutions were separated from deaf institutions, and the focus shifted towards education of the blind, as was the case for the Royal Institute for Blind Youth, which Louis Braille attended (Jimenez et al, 2009).
 The growing acknowledgement of the uniqueness of different disabilities led to more targeted education strategies, fostering an environment in which the benefits of a specifically blind education could be more widely recognized.